 To request that substandard coursework be disregarded on the basis of the SMC Progress Renewal Policy, the following requirements must be met:

-- Coursework to be disregarded is limited to W (Withdrawal), MW (Military Withdrawal) or NP (No Pass) notations.
+Coursework to be disregarded is limited to W (Withdrawal), MW (Military Withdrawal), NP (No Pass) and NC (No Credit) notations.

-- The lapse of at least two years since completion of the most recent course work to be disregarded.
+The lapse of at least one year since completion of the most recent course work to be disregarded.

 In addition, the following provisions of the college policy apply: